world wars

 dünya savaşı

-İkinci Dünya Savaşı henüz bitmedi. - The Second World War isn't over yet.
+İkinci Dünya Savaşı henüz bitmedi. - The Second World War was not yet over.

 İngilizce - İngilizce